-The Two Main Categories of Application Software
+The Two Types of Application Software: General Purpose Applications and Custom Software

 Applications or just apps, are end-user software which contain basic to advanced sets of digital tools, designed for productivity tasks such as arithmetic summation and text editing.
 They are at the end of the software queue because they enable users to accomplish complex to simple tasks as desired.